 Erosion and Sediment Control Plan Requirements

-- The plan shall show what Best Management Practices (BMPs) will be used, when, and where, specific to the project scope, along with the total disturbance area and installation details and notes for the proposed BMPs.
+- The plan shall show what Best Management Practices (BMPs) will be used, when, and where, specific to the project scope, along with the total disturbance area and installation details (see Common Erosion Control Detail sheets below) and notes for the proposed BMPs.
 Measures include those necessary to delineate areas of work, prevent erosion of unstable or denuded areas, plan for construction staging and storage logistics, construction of stabilized access points, and proper containment measures for construction materials and waste.
 Please reference the General Erosion and Sediment Control Plan Checklist that will be used by staff to evaluate the plan.

 - Include an anticipated construction schedule and construction duration (in weeks or months).